Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Professionalism and the MSPE

-The national residency match process requires documentation within the MSPE of any adverse action(s) imposed on a student by KHSC-KansasCOM, as well as information about the student’s professional attributes.
+The national residency match process requires documentation within the MSPE of any adverse action(s) imposed on a student by KHSU-KansasCOM, as well as information about the student’s professional attributes.
 This includes documentation of any demonstrations of a lack of professionalism.
 Academic Affairs, in consultation with the Dean and Chief Academic Officer, will determine what is written in the MSPE regarding a professionalism-related issue.

 National Licensing Exam Policy (COMLEX)